What is China's Huawei Technologies and why is it controversial?

 Wasn’t another Chinese company also accused of Iran sanctions violations?

-Huawei’s smaller rival ZTE Corp pleaded guilty last year to conspiring to evade embargoes by selling U.S. equipment to Iran.
+Huawei’s smaller rival ZTE Corp (000063.SZ) pleaded guilty last year to conspiring to evade embargoes by selling U.S. equipment to Iran.
 Earlier this year, the U.S. Commerce Department said ZTE violated the settlement and barred it from buying any U.S. components - a move that all but halted many ZTE operations.

 A new settlement was reached and the ban lifted at the behest of U.S. President Donald Trump, a perceived concession to Chinese President Xi Jinping that surprised and angered others in the U.S. government.